 Public safety issues are most pertinent on the water.
 Increased boating traffic, especially speed boats and recreational vessels that stray out of their channel, presents a safety risk to diggers.

-Outdated and antiquate public buildings and lack of necessary equipment pose a problem for the Town, specifically related to public safety and public works.
+Outdated and antiquated public buildings and lack of necessary equipment pose a problem for the Town, specifically related to public safety and public works.
 The Town’s growth has outpaced its ability to keep up with facilities and services for these departments and the Town will need to address these issues regardless of future growth projections.

+The Department of Natural Resources continues to seek additional space.
+The current facility where it’s housed (31 Mercantile Way) may not meet future needs as the department expands its reach and residential needs grow.
+There is currently no space for the public to sit unless they enter an office space or the kitchen/break room area.

 Opportunities

 Designated moorings for commercial entities may alleviate the issue of safety risks to diggers and remove a significant barrier to entry, especially for the burgeoning aquaculture industry.
 While Mashpee does not currently have the same amount of viable space for aquaculture as other Towns, a well thought out smaller scale version of this has the potential to impact the Town and drive our local “Blue Economy”.